hparcells/chaos/README.md

 # Chaos
 > Fun with random Minecraft events.

+## About
+Chaos is Minecraft plugin that runs random events (good or bad) periodically through out.
+The default is set to a random time between 30 and 40 seconds.
+Read more about the events in the EVENTS.md file in the GitHub repository.

 ## Usage
 - `/chaos [add|remove] [username]` will add or remove players from the list of players that will be affected by the outcome of the chaos events.
 Note: this does reset whenever the plugin is reloaded.